Thoregon/Thoregon/doc/spec.md

         - commands
         - actions
         - aggregates
-    - user          ... the current authenticated user (if so)
+    - identity       ... the identity of the currently authenticated user (if so)

 - matter
     - components    ... component descriptors which will be installed/uninstalled interactive
     - dddd          ... command & event store
+        - ctx       ... encoded and signed key pair from bounded context
             - events
             - commands
                 - current   ... current command has a chain with property 'prev' which contains the previous command
-    - ${ctxid}.${collection} from bounded context gets a top level entry
             - [responsibilities]    for each responsibility a separate store is installed
+            - ${collection} from bounded context gets a top level entry
+            - ${owner}.${collection} from bounded context gets a top level entry

 Interfaces available on universe